thingsboard/thingsboard.github.io/_includes/templates/edge/integrations/mqtt/mqtt-uplink-converter-config-javascript.md

-Copy the Uplink converter code and paste into the function decoder:
+Now copy & paste the following script to the Decoder function section:

 ```javascript
 /** Decoder **/